codeonlyjs/website/content/guide/templateForEach.md

 * **`itemKey`** - a callback function to return a key for an item.
 * **`condition`** - a callback function that indicates if an item should be included
-* **`empty`** - template items to show when the items array is empty.
+* **`empty`** - template to show when the items array is empty.

 ### itemKey

-The `itemKey` option is a callback that provides a key value for an item.
+The `itemKey` option is a callback that should provide a key value for an item.
+By providing a key, list item DOM elementscan more efficiently re-used during updates.

-By providing a key, updates can re-use the same DOM elements from items in the old list for matching items in new list.

 The value returned by the `itemKey` callback can be any value that can be directly compared to other keys for equality using the JavaScript `==`